If your allergies act up when you’re at home, your bedroom is probably one of your problem areas.

 6. Make Your Bedroom a Pet-Free Zone

 Your pets may love to snuggle with you.
 But dander, saliva, and pee from furry animals can carry allergens.
+Plus, they can track in mold and pollen from outside.
 Ideally, your dog or cat should sleep somewhere else.
 If not, do your best to reduce dander.
 For example, vacuum more often.

 7. Ban Roaches

 These scurrying insects might make an appearance no matter where you live -- and they leave behind tiny droppings that can bring on symptoms for people with asthma, especially children.